deepray/TENSUM/readme/README.md

 ## <a name="examples"></a>Example test cases
 We now describe some of the default test cases available with the solver.
-A detailed description is available in the Chapters 9 and 10 of the [PhD thesis](http://deepray.github.io/thesis.pdf).
+A detailed description is available in the Chapters 9 and 10 of the [PhD thesis](http://deepray.github.io/thesis.pdf), and the published [inviscid](http://dx.doi.org/10.4208/cicp.scpde14.43s) and [viscous](http://www.sciencedirect.com/science/article/pii/S009630031730471X) flow papers.
 In all examples, we generate the mesh and run the solver using

 ~~~sh
 $ tensum_run input.param